paulnsorensen/lifesaver/README.md

 + specify which fields will trigger indexing changes
 + configuration options
 + bulk indexing
-+ refactor marshalling
 + resque-scheduler to provide `delay_indexing` and `enqueues_indexing after: 30.minutes, on: :save`
 + unsuppress indexing after save
 + sidekiq support
-+ Prepare for new elasticsearch library
++ prepare for new elasticsearch library